jsoto3000/angela-yu-100-days-python/README.md

 <a name="technical_information"></a>
 ## Technical Information

 Coded in Linux (UBUNTU) environment.
+PyCharm.